jairofilho79/jq-flash/README.md

 As you can see, you can use custom classes to define a number of additional CSS rules.

 ## How to customize jq-flash ? ##
-You might have noticed that `$.flash(message, ?type)` needs a message but also authorizes you to pass along a type that is actually used to construct a class name : with `x` as your type, the generated class nmae is `flash-x`.
+You might have noticed that `$.flash(message, ?type)` needs a message but also authorizes you to pass along a type that is actually used to construct a class name : with `x` as your type, the generated class name is `flash-x`.

 You can then use a custom rule to modify the colors of the flash message (there are already two examples, `flash-success` and `flash-failure`):
 ```css